AFRICA

 The authority may revoke an approval if at any time it becomes aware that incorrect or misleading information has been provided by the parties or if the parties do not comply with the conditions/commitments contained in the approval.

-If a merger has been implemented without approval, the Serbian Competition Authority may prohibit the merger and order a separation of the businesses or any other measure capable of restoring competition, including a monetary fine for the infringement.
+If a merger has been implemented without approval, the Serbian Competition Authority may prohibit the merger and order a split-up of the businesses or any other measure capable of restoring competition, including a monetary fine for the infringement.

 Publicity and access to the file